COVID-19 coronavirus: how to self-isolate

 Coronavirus: what are asymptomatic and mild COVID-19?

-As the coronavirus pandemic spreads, we're learning more about how different groups experience COVID-19.
+As the coronavirus pandemic continues, we're learning more about how different groups experience COVID-19.
 Everyone is talking about mild, moderate and severe cases, and critical cases.
 What does this mean?

 There are, as yet, no clear guides for patients to tell them what doctors mean by mild, moderate or severe COVID-19.
 Some guidance on classifying illness is appearing in research papers and epidemiological reports, but it's not very specific.
 For example, the broad definition of moderate disease seems to be that it's worse than mild disease but not severe.